-Under Naim's guidance for this project, Urbane created an overall development strategy plan for the client to acquire and rehab the 107-unit Allen Young Apartment complex using HUD’s RAD II guidelines.
+Under Naim's guidance, Urbane created an overall development strategy plan for our client to acquire and rehab the 107-unit Allen Young Apartment complex using HUD’s RAD II guidelines.
 This work resulted in an increase in the subsidized rents to 110% of the Fair Market rent in Union County prescribed by HUD, and the securing of a new tax PILOT with the City of Plainfield to ensure affordability for 20 years.

 During the Rebuild Philadelphia project, Naim led conversations with CDFI’s and other intermediaries to recommend a financial product targeted at Rebuild Philadelphia MWBE contractors and potential administrators of said product.